 - Some contested areas are inaccessible to aid organizations.
 The conflict also damages the economy.

 - March: The Ethiopian government appeals for international food aid.

-- Summer: Aid agencies struggle to meet the needs of the hungry.
+- Summer: Aid agencies struggle to meet the needs of people who are hungry.
 Thousands are dying, and 6 million people are at risk of starvation.

-- October: Now, 8 million people risk starvation.
+- October: Now, 8 million Ethiopians risk starvation.
 Michael Buerk’s BBC news footage shocks the world with images of “a biblical famine in the 20th century.”

 - November: Aid support to Ethiopia increases because of public donations and interest.

 - December: Band Aid, a charity supergroup featuring mainly British and Irish musicians and recording artists, forms to raise money for relief efforts.

 1985 to 1987: Relief and aftermath